Lakiko is a cello - bowed, scratchy, repetitive and haunting.

 She graduated Classical Cello at the University of Arts Bremen and the University of Arts Bern and gained a master's degree in Composition and Theory and a minor´s degree in Classical Singing and Voice Performance.

-Lakiko performed in Switzerland, United Kingdom, Ireland, Bosnia and Herzegowina, Serbia, Germany and France (Spike Festival - Dublin, Bascarsijske Noci Festival - Sarajevo, Sofarsounds Newcastle - Frankfurt - Belgrade, soon she will perform at the Kyburgiade Festival)
+Lakiko performed in Switzerland, United Kingdom, Ireland, Bosnia and Herzegowina, Serbia, Germany and France (Spike Festival - Dublin, Bascarsijske Noci Festival - Sarajevo, Sofarsounds Newcastle - Frankfurt - Belgrade, Kyburgiade Festival - Zürich, Musikfest Goslar - Harz))